Students may take permanent leave (permanently withdraw) from the University for a variety of reasons. A summary of the processes can be found here.

 The appropriate member of staff in the school should meet with the student to advise them on their decision including discussion of the possible impact on finance and/or visa, and to direct them to further resources.

-Completing a taught student leavers' form
+Submitting a taught student leavers' form

 - Only one reason for leaving should be selected, we cannot record multiple reasons for leaving.